gugucode/hardware-firewall-dedicated/ips.md

 For EVault port-specific information, [click here](https://console.bluemix.net/docs/infrastructure/Backup/evault-port-information.html#evault-port-information).

 ## Service Network (on backend/private network)
 Be sure to add rules for DAL01, WDC04, and the location of your server.
-If your server is in AMS01, you'll need to add rules allowing traffic from DAL01, WDC04, and AMS01.
+If your server is in an EU location, you'll need to add rules allowing traffic from DAL01, WDC04, and AMS01.

 |Datacenter|City|State|Country|IP Range|
 |---|---|---|---|---|